jtdaugherty/brick/docs/guide.rst

 A Form Example
 --------------

-Let's look at an example data type that we'd want to use as the basis for an input interface.
+Let's consider an example data type that we'd want to use as the basis for an input interface.
 This example comes directly from the ``FormDemo.hs`` demonstration program.